December 1 Overtime Deadline

 An employer should weigh not just the labor cost of each option, but also the potential administrative burdens, morale problems and litigation risks that could result from reclassifying exempt employees as nonexempt.

 3. Review Wage and Hour Policies and Processes

 An employer should be sure to review and update its internal policies on:

 - Timekeeping; and

 It is essential to develop a communication plan to avoid the kind of confusion and misunderstandings that could lead to litigation.

-The Letter Informing an Exempt Employee of a Change in FLSA Status provides a useful template that an employer can adapt to formally communicate changes to an overtime-exempt employee who must be reclassified as nonexempt.
+The Change in FLSA Status for Exempt Employee Letter provides a useful template that an employer can adapt to formally communicate changes to an overtime-exempt employee who must be reclassified as nonexempt.